My doorbell now records video using AI, but am I the only one watching?

 Anker says that your Eufy data is kept private with a combination of AES-256 encryption and 4GB local storage, which sounds a lot better to me than broadcasting everything to god knows where and who.
 But it seems like there’s still a lot of data being transmitted by the Security Doorbell over Wi-Fi, and Anker’s website doesn’t explain why.
 When I went to the Eufy site to look for FAQs and couldn’t find them, I was ironically directed to its AI-powered service robot, which as shown below wasn’t any help at all.

 As a consumer, I’m thrilled by what Anker’s camera delivers for the price.
-But as a long-time technology journalist, I’m increasingly concerned about the privacy implications of these “security” technologies, and the double-edged sword of relying on AI to power consumer innovations that could be used for less positive purposes.
+But as a longtime technology journalist, I’m increasingly concerned about the privacy implications of these “security” technologies, and the double-edged sword of relying on AI to power consumer innovations that could be used for less positive purposes.

 It’s one thing if on-device AI alerts me to someone who’s approaching my front door for whatever reason — a family member returning home, a person delivering a package, or a person trying to steal a package.
 I’m comfortable with this AI technology being used by individuals for at-home security purposes, and footage that’s stored locally.
 The per-incident option to share individual videos with the police to help catch criminals is fine, too.